 The first step is to create a Project for this job.
-Fill in all details in the New Project window and click OK to save the Project.
+Fill in all details in the New Project window and click the Save button to get the Project created.

-Once done, re-open the Project and access the Budget module by clicking on the Budget icon (the pig icon) to the right of the View Filters:
+Once done, access the Budget module by clicking on the Budget icon (the pig icon) to the right of the View Filters:

 The Budget window opens.
 The top main area displays the Project's Budgets and the area at the bottom displays the Project's Actuals.
 So far, since there are no Budgets or Actuals, both areas are empty.